Trump Promised Bigly Infrastructure, His Budget Cuts It

 Privatization

-CNN explains why federal funding for infrastructure is being cut or eliminated like this, in Trump has promised big spending on infrastructure.
-His budget cuts it,
+CNN explains why federal funding for infrastructure is being cut or eliminated like this:,

 Budget director Mick Mulvaney acknowledged that the preliminary budget might appear to contradict Trump’s statements as a candidate and as president vowing more infrastructure spending.
 “That was done intentionally,” Mulvaney told reporters Wednesday.